Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Introduction

 \section{Introduction}

 The evolution of laser systems has prompted an evolution in the modeling of laser-matter interactions, in particular ultra-intense laser-matter interactions.
-To a large extent, such system have up to now behaved in a classical manner (with a few exceptions \cite{birdsall1991particle,ridgers2014modelling,chen2013modeling}), and they have been successfully modelled using so called particle-in-cell (PIC) schemes \cite{Birdsall1985,Dawson1983}.
-However, with planned upgrades of current laser systems, as well as new large-scale facilities \cite{vulcan, eli,xcels}, there is a need to push the modeling of laser-matter systems even further.
+Up until now, laser generated plasmas have behaved in a classical manner (with a few exceptions \cite{birdsall1991particle,ridgers2014modelling,chen2013modeling}), and they have been successfully modelled using so called particle-in-cell (PIC) schemes. \cite{Birdsall1985,Dawson1983} However, with planned upgrades of current laser systems, as well as new large-scale facilities, \cite{vulcan, eli,xcels} there is a need to push the modeling of laser-matter systems even further.
 It is expected that semi-classical and/or quantum electrodynamical (QED) effects could have a significant effect on the interaction between ultra-intense lasers and matter targets.
-Merging these semi-classical or QED effects with the classical codes presents a significant challenge, in particular since (a) the classical and the quantum systems have different mathematical setups, and (b) there are still scarce experimental data to compare with, and (c) the classical and QED scales are very different.
-Thus, great care has to be taken when modeling, e.g., the quantum version of radiation reaction \cite{ilderton2013RRinStrongQED}.
-However, before the onset of fully quantum behavior for these systems, there are regimes where we can have significant emission of radiation in terms of high frequency photons.
+Merging these semi-classical or QED effects with the classical codes presents a significant challenge, in particular since (a) the classical and the quantum systems have different mathematical setups, (b) there are still scarce experimental data to compare with, and (c) the classical and QED scales are very different.
+Thus, great care has to be taken when modeling, e.g., the quantum version of radiation reaction. \cite{ilderton2013RRinStrongQED,harvey2015testing} However, before the onset of a fully "quantum" behavior of these systems, there are regimes where we can have significant emission of radiation in terms of high frequency photons.
 Such emissions can be interesting in their own right, but also constitutes a testbed for efficient computational models.

-The traditional PIC scheme has been well suited for the simulation of lasers interacting with a plasma.
-The future high power laser regime will however have the capacity of producing ultra-relativistic particles radiating with frequencies untenable to resolve on the PIC grid will be unable to resolve.
+The traditional PIC scheme is well suited for the simulation of lasers interacting with classical plasmas.
+However, the future high-power laser regime will have the capacity of producing ultra-relativistic particles radiating with frequencies that the PIC grid will be unable to resolve.

-With the particles seen to be in instantaneous circular motion with the frequency $\omega_H$ they will emit high frequency synchrotron radiation with a typical frequency $\omega_c = \frac{3}{2} \omega_H \gamma^3$ \cite{LL.V2, jackson1998classical}.
+With the particles seen to be in instantaneous circular motion with the frequency $\omega_H$ they will emit high frequency synchrotron radiation with a typical frequency\cite{LL.V2, jackson1998classical} $\omega_c = \frac{3}{2} \omega_H \gamma^3$.